Vivian Chong

 Imposter syndrome is a psychological occurrence in which people doubt their skills, talents, or accomplishments and have a persistent internalised fear of being exposed as frauds.

-So to you and you who feel this way, welcome to the club!
+So, to you and those who feel this way, welcome to the club!
 You and 70% of the people around you feel this way! 😊

-It is important to note that this is not an uncommon feeling that real estate agents feel, and it does not just affect the new realtors.
+It is important to note that this is not an uncommon feeling among real estate agents, and it does not just affect new realtors.

 Even among experienced realtors, we experienced imposter syndrome.

-Despite years of experience, there were situations where I feel I am not good enough.
-And it makes me feel anxious that time is running out for me to become the person I expect myself to be.
+Despite years of experience, there have been situations where I feel I am not good enough.
+This makes me anxious that time is running out for me to become the person I expect myself to be.

 Ways To Overcome Imposter Syndrome In Your Real Estate Career